engineertdog/ES6-Course/README.md

+# ES6 Course

-This is a repository for quick assignments and projects created in coordination with learning ES6.
-The items vary in skill from basic to more advanced and showcase the knowledge of ES6.
+This is a repository for assignments and work created using ES6 conventions.
+The different items created within this repository showcase the ability and knowledge of ES6.